Algebraic number fields and the LLL algorithm: Introduction

-For several practical purposes, the execution of the LLL algorithm with the usual (e.g.\ 64-bit) floating-point numbers seems sufficient, since the goal is finding a well-reduced basis or a short vector.
-Still, we think that the analysis of the LLL algorithm using symbolic algebraic numbers deserves interest.
+Exact calculation in the LLL algorithm might not seem very useful, since for many practical applications, the goal is to find a well-reduced basis or a sufficiently short vector, therefore the floating-point LLL versions can be applied, and they are much faster than exact computation.
+However, we still think that the analysis of the exact algorithm in $K^n$ deserves interest.
 First, it is interesting from a theoretical point of view.
 Second, there are applications when the exact values in the reduction are needed.
 For example in \cite{petho-lll}, algebraic integers are represented by ultimately periodic series of integer vectors, obtained by a repeated application of the LLL algorithm.
-This representation is a generalization of continued fractions, and as with continued fractions, the exact representation is only guaranteed to be obtained if we use symbolic calculation.
+This representation is a generalization of continued fractions, and as with continued fractions, the exact representation is not guaranteed to be obtained if we use approximations.
+This is analoguous to the Gaussian elimination where the floating-point version is preferred whenever applicable, but if we need the exact result, we have no choice but to use a slower but exact version like the Bareiss algorithm.

-The paper is built up as follows: Section \ref{algnum} analyzes the computational costs of several operations in algebraic number fields; Section \ref{bareiss} gives a brief calculation about the Bareiss algorithm with algebraic numbers; Section \ref{lll} covers the running time of the LLL algorithm; and in Section \ref{summary}, we summarize the results.
+The paper is built up as follows: Section~\ref{sec:alg} analyzes the computational costs of several operations in $K$, Section~\ref{sec:bareiss} calculates the running time of the Bareiss algorithm over $K$, and Section~\ref{sec:lll} does the same with the LLL algorithm.